styfle/packagephobia/README.md

 I'm not the first one to notice npm packages are snowballing into bloated dependencies of dependencies.

+Below are some other users who comically point out this JS bloat.

 - [thomasfuchs](https://twitter.com/thomasfuchs/status/977541462199029760)
 - [ben_a_adams](https://twitter.com/ben_a_adams/status/979358943561609216)
 - [devrant](https://devrant.com/rants/760537/heaviest-objects-in-the-universe)